 Irish mezzo-soprano Paula Murrihy studied at the DIT Conservatory of Music and Drama in Dublin and at the New England Conservatory in Boston.
-She was an Apprentice Singer at the Santa Fe Opera and also took part in the San Francisco Opera’s Merola Program.
+She also participated in the Britten–Pears Young Artist Programme and San Francisco Opera’s Merola Program as well as being an Apprentice Singer at the Santa Fe Opera and a member of the Frankfurt Opera ensemble.

 She made her role debut as Carmen in Barrie Kosky’s acclaimed production in Frankfurt.
 She regularly appears in the United States and recently made her Metropolitan Opera debut as Stéphano (Roméo et Juliette) as well as giving guest performances as Ruggiero (Alcina) and Orlofsky (Die Fledermaus) at the Santa Fe Opera.
 In Great Britain she made her Covent Garden debut as Tebaldo (Don Carlo), later returning as Mercédès (Carmen).
 Other recent highlights of her career have included Concepción (L’Heure espagnole) for the Zurich Opera, the Countess of Essex in Britten’s Gloriana for her debut at the Teatro Real in Madrid, Second Lady (Die Zauberflöte) for her 2018 Salzburg Festival debut, Judith (Duke Bluebeard’s Castle) for the new Irish National Opera in Dublin and Sesto (La clemenza di Tito) at the Dutch National Opera in Amsterdam.